gutohertzog/log-finder/README.md

 <div id='history'></div>

 ## Update History
+* v1.4.1: Source Folder:
+    * Created a `source` folder for the code.
+    * Fixed an issue with the last commit.
 * v1.4.0: Logger and Multifiles:
     * The search now is case-insensitive.
     * Created `logger.py` to manage the log file `log-finder-log`.